 Future Farmers of America is an organization meant to make a difference in students’ lives.
 Through agricultural education, members learn about premier leadership, personal growth, and career success.

 At St. Louis High School, the FFA club participates in farming, gardening, and many other agricultural activities.
-Agriculture teacher and representative of the FFA club Megan DeGroft stated, “My experience running the St Louis FFA chapter for the last two years has been lots of learning experiences and opportunities but also has been lots of fun I was very involved in FFA in high school so that’s why I was super excited.
-I accepted the position and continue to instill excitement and provide lots of fun hands-on opportunities for students by getting them involved in the FFA and in Ag Classes, our brand new greenhouse, and eventual barn at Camp Monroe are very exciting opportunities as well for learning experiences beyond the classroom!”
+Agriculture teacher and FFA Advisor Mrs. DeGroft stated, “My experience running the St. Louis FFA chapter for the last two years has been lots of learning experiences and opportunities but also has been lots of fun.
+I was very involved in FFA in high school, so I was super excited.
+I accepted the position and continue to instill excitement and provide lots of fun hands-on opportunities for students by getting them involved; in the FFA activities, in Ag Classes, our brand new greenhouse, and eventual barn at Camp Monroe.
+All of these are inspiring opportunities for students and their learning opportunities and experiences beyond the classroom!”

 DeGroft further added, “Most recently, I have referred to our FFA meetings and FFA group as “Controlled Chaos” lol but it is all good things and totally worth it!!
-Our meetings entail all FFA officers and members being present, typically 6 p.m. in the AG. room and we have pizza together or snacks!
-The secretary takes role/ attendance as well as scribes notes for each meeting, and members discuss current events, upcoming practices or competitions as well as our broiler project currently, upcoming travel to the National Convention in Indianapolis for a week, and lots of other things!!
+Our meetings entail all FFA officers and members being present.
+The secretary takes role and writes notes each meeting.
+Members discuss current events, upcoming practices or competitions as well as our broiler project currently, recent travel to the National Convention in Indianapolis, and lots of other things!!
 Students must sign into each meeting as well as have documented notes because we upload them into what is called the AET which is an agriculture experience tracker program.
-This helps students learn proper documentation skills as well as tracking their participation hours in the FFA which awards them with a variety of recognitions at our annual banquet including certificates, medals and trophies.
+This helps students learn proper documentation skills as well as track their participation hours in the FFA which awards them with a variety of recognitions at our annual banquet including certificates, medals and trophies.
 Permanent plaques to add to our FFA showcases along with LOTS of scholarship opportunities, based on their time, commitment and involvement in the FFA.”

 Senior Rebekah Ross shared, “I definitely believe FFA prepares me for after high school.
 It prepares students for leadership roles and things like public speaking.
 I’m excited to use it for my future career.
 I’m hoping to be an FFA advisor and an agriculture teacher.”